developerphilosophy/simple-logger/Readme.md

 ### Express Request Logger Middelware

 A small middleware function to log Express requests.
 Pass it before your routes to log all incoming requests.
-If value not present it will write null to logs.
+It will write to the same log file as the logger.

 ```ts
 // Get the request logging middleware